What Is Dividend Stock?

 How To Get Started With Investing In Dividend Yield Stock

-- The first thing you have to do is lean about stock market until you have a good understanding of investing and be patient.
+- The first thing you have to do is learn about the stock market until you have a good understanding of investing and be patient.

 - You can practice investing in any buy and sell stocks sites like Investopedia to gain good experience.

-- Once you develop the knowledge and is ready to invest, register to any stock trading sites of your choice.
+- Once you develop the knowledge and are ready to invest, register to any stock trading sites of your choice.

 Important Terminology In Stock Market

-- Record Date : The day share register determine who is entitled to the dividend.
-Anyone who is not registered shareholder at 5 pm on the record date will be denied the dividend.
+- Record Date: The day share register determines who is entitled to the dividend.
+Anyone who is not a registered shareholder at 5 pm on the record date will be denied the dividend.

 - The record date is set two business days after the ex-dividend date.
 Shares purchases take three business days to settle.

 - Payment date: The day the shareholders get paid the dividend which is usually two to three weeks after the record date.